Accoutrement: things you put on a cheese board to sex up the platter. Think honey, jam, crackers, juicy pickles, and plump olives.

 Raw Milk: untreated, virgin milk that hasn’t been pasteurized.
-This milk has all kinds of enzymes and bacteria that bring out unique tastes and textures when they become cheese.
+This milk has all kinds of enzymes and bacteria that bring out all kinds of unique and kinky tastes and textures when they become cheese.

 Rind: the protective outer layer that’s basically the cheese’s skin.
 Some are soft, some are stinky, some are edible, and some are coated in wax or cloth.